 On Sundays and most holidays, the hours are from 5 am to 10 pm.
-And 8:30 am to 10 pm on Line K and 9 am to 10 pm on Lines H and J. During Christmas Eve and New Year’s Eve the hours are normally shorter.
+And 8:30 am to 10 pm on Line K and 9 am to 10 pm on Lines H, J and M. During Christmas Eve and New Year’s Eve the hours are normally shorter.

 The Metrocable line to Parque Arvi (Line L) is closed on Mondays and runs from 9 am to 6 pm on Tuesday to Saturday.
 On Sunday and holidays Line L runs from 8:30 am to 6 pm.

 Also, during some holidays like Christmas, the operating hours of the metro are typically reduced.

 Medellin Metro Tips

 Here are four tips for using the Medellín Metro:

 - Get a Civica card.
 It doesn’t take much time to get one and you will save over 11 percent on fares plus you will avoid standing in the long ticket lines.
 Also, to get the integrated fare on integrated feeder buses with Civica readers you need a Civica card.

 - Traveling on the metro is generally safe.
 However, watch out for pickpockets during rush hour or any time the trains are packed full of people.
 Also, watch out for people taking things from backpacks or bags.
 Several years ago, I lost a small camera that was in the small pocket in a backpack during rush hour.
 In addition, I recently had a phone stolen by a pickpocket during rush hour on the metro.